The World Cup Edition · Updated July 16, 2026 · 3 days to the final

 Crave

-Full tournament coverage for Crave subscribers.
-French-language viewers: RDS carries the tournament in French.
+Full tournament coverage for Crave subscribers, including the final.
+French-language viewers: RDS carries every match, and the final also airs on Noovo.

 Quick answers